 $250 Residency Reward Program

-All requests for a residency investigation must be made in writing to: Ms. Jan Giel, Student Registration, Data and Information Manager, 206 East Holly Avenue, Sewell, NJ 08080.
+All requests for a residency investigation must be made in writing to: Ms. Jan Giel, School Community Outreach and Registration Assistant, 206 East Holly Avenue, Sewell, NJ 08080.
 All information will be kept confidential.

 In response to calls from concerned taxpayers, the District instituted a $250 reward policy for information leading to the removal of illegally registered students.
 District employees and their relatives are not eligible for the reward because it is expected they would report illegally registered students as part of their job responsibilities.The reward is limited to $250 per household, not per student.